Verified by Psychology Today

 Cyberbullies are targeting their victims for the same reasons they do in traditional bullying- but the social networking site environment is amplifying the effects of the attack.

 In 2015, selfies resulted in the deaths of more people than those from shark attacks.
 Why are we so obsessed with broadcasting our grinning faces?

-There is growing backlash against iPads in the classroom, as there remains no evidence that they help learning, and some experts even argue they could have a negative effect.
+There is growing backlash against iPads in the classroom, and some experts even argue they could have a negative effect.